Count Duckula: Pirate Penguins

-A ruthless crew of piratical penguins originally hired by Count Duckula, this crew of seafarers turn on Count Duckula when his antics crash their ship.
+A ruthless crew of piratical penguins originally hired by Count Duckula, the crew turns on him when his antics crash their ship.
 All of the penguins are typical pirate stereotypes, one of which is known as Mr. Mate and shouts that he will "bite their heads off!"

 Narrator

 The Narrator (Barry Clayton) opens and closes every episode.
 Episodes usually began with him describing Castle Duckula and its gloomy atmosphere, and close with him saying a phrase popularised in the 1950s and 1960s by American TV horror host John Zacherle, "Goodnight out there ...
-WHATever you are!"
-The Narrator finishes with evil laughter that leads into the end credits.
-Variants of The Narrator's closing line are also used to close certain programmes.
+WHATever you are!".
+Variants of the Narrator's closing line are also used to close certain programmes.

 Relatives

-Duckula has numerous vampiric relatives all over the world, who are more classic vampires than Duckula, possessing fangs, red eyes and evil personalities.
-Only a small number, such as Don Diego, show any affinity or friendship toward the benign Count Duckula.
+Duckula has numerous relatives all over the world, who are more classic vampires than Duckula, possessing fangs, red eyes and evil personalities.

-They come from many different countries, such as Spain and Scotland, and their costumes represent their native cultures.
 The relatives include Don Diego, a Spanish vampire duck who makes his fun and games by burning down villages, and Rory McDuckula, a Scottish vampire duck who later makes himself an enemy of Duckula.
 Another relative, the Archduck Merganser, was a famous Egyptologist.
-"Uncle Bloodbath" is also mentioned a few times.

-The Peasants
+Peasants

 The town situated below Castle Duckula is home to many peasants who live in constant fear of the count, despite his harmless current incarnation.
-A recurring joke in the series and associated books is that "the peasants are revolting".
-Their local pub is called The Tooth and Jugular.
-The regulars are often seen singing a variation of the traditional song "One Man Went to Mow a Meadow!" replacing the words "mow a meadow" with "kill a vampire".